panoply/syncify/readme.md

 # Credentials

-Shop credentials can be stored within a `.env` file, a `.syncifyrc` file, or supplied at runtime by assigning `process.env` variables.
-Using an `.env` file is the preferred approach for those working on a single store.
-Developers working within a large team, the `.syncifyrc` file approach is likely to be a better choice because it accepts additional configuration options.
+Shop credentials can be stored within a `.env`, `.syncifyrc` file or supplied at runtime by assigning `process.env` variables.
+Using an `.env` file is the preferred approach for most use cases.

 ### Using a `.env` file

-When using an `.env` file credentials can be expressed in either uppercase of lowercase format and **must** begin with the shop name following an underscore `_` character.
+When using a `.env` file, you can provide shop credentials in either uppercase of lowercase format.
+The `.env` values **must** begin with the shop name following an underscore `_` character.
 If you are syncing to multiple storefronts just follow the pattern for each store.

 Using an **API Access Token**